 Section 6.2: Appointed Academic Officers

-The appointed officers of this Association are a Secretary-General and an Editor who are nominated by the Executive Committee and appointed subject to the approval of the General Assembly.
+The appointed officers of this Association are a Secretary-General, European Affairs Officer and an Editor who are nominated by the Executive Committee and appointed subject to the approval of the General Assembly.

 Section 6.3: Appointed Administrative Officers

 The Executive Committee can appoint Executive and Administrative officers of principally non-academic nature.

+Section 6.4: Appointment of Council Members of Council are appointed through a combination of self nomination and open election depending on the level interest within the specific administrative region.
+Elections are only open to those members within the specific region.

 Sessions of the General Assembly